Rakeela/dragora-notes/envs100disc3-renewableenergy.md

 ---
 Can tidal power operate in the vicinity of Italy?
 Does the Mediterranean have a sufficient tidal range?
 If so, should I add a mention to the essay about the concurrent value of a sufficient tidal range in the sheltered Mediterranean?
 This may justify a redraft.

+A related note for my own files: could spiky sound baffles installed underwater be used to break up unwanted marine vibrations?
+I've no interest in inflicting incidental suffering on marine life.
+Marine ecologies are sparse enough as it is given the energy and oxygen shortages of marine environments.
+The baffles would probably be colonized by reef-organisms, but that may not impair their intended functioning; if they still work as sound baffles, increasing the local marine ecology's surface area can be classified as a benefit.

 ---
 Bibliography:
 [1] tidal energy citation